hoangthangta/WikiDes/README.md

 # WikiDes
-A dataset for generating descriptions of Wikidata from Wikipedia paragraphs
+A dataset for generating descriptions of Wikidata from Wikipedia paragraphs.

+Hoang Thang Ta, tahoangthang@gmail.com